 - In a small bowl, mix the cornflour with the water to form a smooth paste.

 - Turn the slow cooker to HIGH.
-Stir the cornflour mixture and the remaining pineapple chunks through the sauce.
+Add the red capsicum, green capsicum, cornflour mixture and remaining pineapple chunks.
+Stir gently and cook for 15–20 minutes until the sauce is glossy and the vegetables are just tender.

-- Taste and adjust if needed, a little extra vinegar for tang or a pinch more sugar for sweetness.
+- Taste and adjust as needed.
+Add a little extra vinegar for tang or a pinch more sugar for sweetness.

 - Serve over rice, spooning plenty of sauce over the top.